delphian/drupal-convert-file/README.txt

 located in the temporary apache upload directory, and before drupal has formally saved the file.

+Backups will be made of the original file and linked via a custom table to the actual current file.

 ### Default providers ###

 Two default providers come with the module: `Convert File` and `Google Drive`.